tomjwells/coti-db-app/README.md

 ## Purpose of this Fork

-I need ARM-compatible Docker images as the standard AMD Docker images will not run on my node.
+I need ARM-compatible Docker images as the standard AMD Docker images will not run on my machine.

 ## What is Coti Db-App?